visa-innovation-sf/ECS-templates/README.md

 # ECS-templates
-Repository to store all the AWS ECS Tempaltes
+Repository to store all the AWS ECS Tempalates